 Having achieved a Bachelor’s Degree in Pharmacy, Andrei Lefter followed in his father’s footsteps and became a full time Pharmacist.
 However, after four years working as a Pharmacist in Romania, followed by three years in the UK, Andrei yearned for a change of direction.
 He made the decision to do what he could to follow a more creative career path and began to look into his options.

-Andrei discovered that if he studied Graphic Design online with IDI, he could achieve a BA (Hons) Degree from the University of Hertfordshire while continuing to work full-time.
+Andrei discovered that if he studied online with IDI, he could achieve a BA (Hons) degree in Graphic Design from the University of Hertfordshire while continuing to work full-time.
 Andrei is now well on his way to achieving the creative degree he always wanted.

 Andrei always had a strong interest in art.
 He enjoyed drawing, sculpting and writing poetry in his spare time.
 He first encountered digital art when he was in college:

 “I started to use Macromedia Flash and I was fascinated by the things I could achieve using it.
 I tried to learn as much as I could about it.”